 Limerick, Ireland and Dublin, Ireland | July 11-August 1, 2020

 The University of Kansas Ireland Program takes students to three of Ireland's most interesting communities.
 The first two weeks of classes will be held on the beautiful campus of the University of Limerick, a relatively new Irish university located on the banks of the Shannon River.
-The final week will be held at the famous University College Dublin, a short bus ride from Dublin's city center.
-The first weekend will feature a tour of some of Western Ireland's most scenic spots and two nights in the city of Galway.
-The second weekend will include two nights in city center Dublin, a pub dinner for all, and a "legal Dublin" tour of prominent Irish legal institutions.
-The deadline to apply is March 1, 2019.
+The final week will be held at the famous Trinity College Dublin in the heart of Dublin’s Temple Bar area.
+Sudents will tour some of Ireland’s most scenic spots, including a weekend in Galway.
+The deadline to apply is March 15, 2020.

 - Comparative (International) Family Law (1 credit)

 This course will survey the law surrounding marriage and the family as the basic social unit in various societies around the world.
 Topics may include marriage, divorce, alimony, child custody and support, adoption, and legitimacy of children.